 The parent company within BCV Group is Banque Cantonale Vaudoise, a corporation organized under public law with its headquarters in Lausanne.
-The parent company has a branch in Guernsey.
+The parent company had a branch in Guernsey (Banque Cantonale Vaudoise Guernsey Branch) until it ceased operating in December 2023.